 Start Early and Make it a Routine

 Even if you do know what you’re looking for in a school, it can take time to weed through your options to make the best choice.
 To give yourself enough time to do a thorough search, make sure that you start plenty early.
-In doing so, it is helpful to look at the application deadlines and base your process off of that.
+In doing so, it is helpful to look at the application deadlines and base your process on that.
 If you find that most of the colleges you are interested in have deadlines in December, start planning to do research a few months out ahead of time.
-To make your search productive, set aside time each week to do research on each school.
+To de-stress the process and be productive, set aside time each week to do research on each school.
 For example, you may look at schools every Sunday from 2-4 PM.
 After a few months of doing this, you could potentially have looked into 10-14 colleges without taking a lot of time out of your schedule.

 Conduct Thorough Research